 Work experience in your nominated occupation must be post qualification.

 You must have adequate financial resources to support yourself and your dependants (if you have any) when you migrate to Victoria, or while you look for suitable employment.
-The Onshore Applicants table and Offshore Applicants table show the financial resources you must have access to, to support your nomination application.
+The Onshore Applicants table and Offshore Applicants table show the financial resources you must have access to, to support your visa nomination application.

 We do not require evidence of these financial resources.